-An upper second-class (or, possibly, a lower second-class) honours degree in a science or medicine-related subject.
-Basic computer skills, including word-processing and email.
-Access to a computer with internet (preferably broadband) access for the duration of the programme.
+An upper second-class (or, exceptionally, a lower second-class) honours degree in a science or medicine-related subject.

 Months of entry